flame/blis/docs/FAQ.md

 ### I understand that BLIS is mostly a tool for developers?

 Yes.
-In order to achieve high performance, BLIS requires that hand-coded kernels and micro-kernels be written and referenced in a valid [BLIS configuration](ConfigurationHowTo.md).
+In order to achieve high performance, BLIS requires that hand-coded kernels and microkernels be written and referenced in a valid [BLIS configuration](ConfigurationHowTo.md).
 These components are usually written by developers and then included within BLIS for use by others.

 The good news, however, is that end-users can use BLIS too.
 Once the aforementioned kernels are integrated into BLIS, they can be used without any developer-level knowledge.
 Usually, `./configure auto; make; make install` is sufficient for the typical users with typical hardware.